OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Power-Dock.md

 <!-- [//]: # (explanation that you can visually see the battery level on the indicator LEDs AND in the operating system) -->

 The `power-dock` application allows you to turn on the indicator LEDs on the Power Dock.
 It will only take effect when the Omega and Power Dock are being powered just by the battery.
-You would notice that the output on the `5V` is 3.4V initially.
-Since the Power Dock is designed for power-saving, it provides only the voltage that the battery has.
-In order to get desired 5V on the output you need to activate it by issuing `power-dock` command.
-This event triggers the voltage regulator to 5V.

 #### Install